 Overgrown Caryopteris and Seedlings

 I have three caryopteris plants along the back of a planting bed next to my house in southeast Wisconsin.
 They were planted in 2003 and grew much faster and bigger than everything else in the planting.
-Can I spray Roundup on the little plants coming up or will that kill the original plants too?
+Can I spray weed killer on the little plants coming up or will that kill the original plants too?
 Also, is it too late in the season to trim the big plants?
 I love the flowers in late summer, but I feel like the plants are out of control!

 Caryopteris also known as blue mist spirea (Caryopteris x clandonensis) is rated hardy in zone 6 to 9 by some experts but mine, like yours is thriving in zone 5 and I have seen them perform well in parts of zone 4.
 Healthy vigorous plants will reseed readily.
 I invite friends to dig seedlings for their yards and then pull whatever is left.
-You can spot treat the seedlings with Roundup, Finale or another total vegetation killer.
-Just be careful not to hit nearby desirable plants as these products can also kill them.
-The best time of the year to prune them is late winter or early spring before growth begins.
-Prune the plants back to 4 to 6 inches above the ground.
-As the plants age you may decide to cut the plant back to 12 inches.
-Then remove some of the older stems back to an adjoining branch.
+You can spot treat the seedlings with a total vegetation killer.
+Whether using traditional or new environmentally friendly products read and follow label directions carefully.
+All these products are plant killers and can injure or kill your desirable plants as well as the weeds.